JulianChia/lowerboundSARSCOV2/index.md

 ### 3.1 The Statistical _μ_ Estimates

+Figure 3 shows that the statistical estimation of _μ_ for each random seed took 14 to 15hrs or ~2.48x10<sup>6</sup> iterations to complete ~84.58% of the Local COVID-19 population history of 214 days.
+This result meant that 181 days of the 214 days achieved the sampling quota of 300 estimates per day.
+Of the remaining 15.42% (or 33 days of the 214 days) that are incomplete, 6.54-7.48% (or 14-16 days of the 214 days) achieved no estimate of _μ_.
+Beyond these thresholds, the statistical estimation of _μ_ became unproductive and discontinued.
+Figure 4 shows the mean of the estimated _μ_, i.e. _μ<sub>mean</sub>_, of each unique random seed.
+The low variance in these _μ<sub>mean</sub>_ trends indicates that the sampling quota of the _μ_ estimates is sufficiently large.

+Figure 5 shows the _μ<sub>mean</sub>_ trend of all the _μ_ estimates combined. ~85.05% of the 214 days (or 182 days) achieved the sample quota of _μ_ while ~14.95% of 214 days (or 32 days) did not.
+Of which, ~6.07% of the 214 days (or 13 days) had no estimates of _μ_.
+The completion of the _μ<sub>mean</sub>_ trend via the _Resemblance Algorithm_ is needed and presented in the next section.

 ![Figure 3](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Figure_3_%CE%BC_computation.png?raw=true)
 **Figure 3:** Illustration of the duration and iterations to estimate _μ_.
 “Completed” denotes achieving a sample quota of 300 estimates per day.
 “Incomplete” denotes not achieving the sample quota.
 “No Estimate” is a subset of “Incomplete” without an estimation of _μ_.

 ![Figure 4](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Figure_4_%CE%BC_estimates.png?raw=true)
 **Figure 4:** The mean of the respective estimates of _μ_ for Random Seeds 1, 2 and 3. μmean=0 denotes no estimate of _μ_.

-Figure 3 shows that the statistical estimation of _μ_ for each random seed took 14 to 15hrs or ~2.48x10<sup>6</ sup> iterations to complete ~84.58% of the Local COVID-19 population history of 214 days.
-This result meant that 181 days of the 214 days achieved the sampling quota of 300 estimates per day.
-Of the remaining 15.42% (or 33 days of the 214 days) that are incomplete, 6.54-7.48% (or 14-16 days of the 214 days) achieved no estimate of _μ_.
-Beyond these thresholds, the statistical estimation of _μ_ became unproductive and discontinued.
-Figure 4 shows the mean of the estimated _μ_, i.e. _μ<sub>mean</sub>_, of each unique random seed.
-The low variance in these _μ<sub>mean</sub>_ trends indicates that the sampling quota of the _μ_ estimates is sufficiently large.

 ![Figure 5](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Figure_5_%CE%BCmean_incomplete.png?raw=true)
 **Figure 5:** The mean of the combined estimates of _μ_ for Random Seeds 1, 2 and 3. _μ<sub>mean</sub>_=0 denotes no estimate of _μ_.

-Figure 5 shows the μmean trend of all the _μ_ estimates combined. ~85.05% of the 214 days (or 182 days) achieved the sample quota of _μ_ while ~14.95% of 214 days (or 32 days) did not.
-Of which, ~6.07% of the 214 days (or 13 days) had no estimates of _μ_.
-The completion of the _μ<sub>mean</sub>_ trend via the _Resemblance Algorithm_ is needed and presented in the next section.

 ### 3.2 The Estimated _μ<sub>mean</sub>_ Trend